ROCm/rocm-install-on-linux/docs/install/3rd-party/megablocks-install.rst

 Use a prebuilt Docker image with Megablocks pre-installed
 --------------------------------------------------------------------------------------

-Docker is the recommended method to set up a Megablocks environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a Megablocks environment, as it avoids potential installation issues.
 The tested, prebuilt image includes Megablocks, PyTorch, ROCm, and other dependencies.

 1. Pull the Docker image